Code-Institute-Submissions/weather-and-air-pollution-app/README.md

 My first goal in the design of the application was to provide users with detailed information served in a nice and clean way.
 As the information itself is not very extensive, I wanted to present it in a form similar to desktop weather stations, that remind tablets.
 User stories:
 * As a user I want to get the information on weather in a specified city
-* As a user I want to obtain the information regarding air quality in a specified city
+* As a user I want to obtain the information regarding air quality in a specified city<br>
+The wireframes have been created using Balsamiq, to give an idea of how the application would look like on a different devices.
+They are saved in the [Wireframes](https://github.com/r-andy79/weather-and-air-pollution-app/tree/master/Wireframes) folder.
 ## Features
 The application is using three APIs. **Geocoding API** from Google, obtains coordinates of a city that was input in the search field, which are subsequently passed to [darksky API](https://darksky.net), which provides information about weather conditions and [airvisual API](https://www.airvisual.com/air-pollution-data-api).
 This API provides information on air quality.
 The application is divided into three sections:
 * Search field
 * Weather data information section, which provides information on the weather conditions,
-* Air quality information section, which provides information regarding air quality, The wireframes have been created using Balsamiq, to give an idea of how the application would look like on a different devices.
+* Air quality information section, which provides information regarding air quality,<br>
 ### Existing features
 After typing in a city name and pressing 'Enter' or clicking the lens icon in the input field, a request is being sent to Google Geocoding API, which returns latitude and longitude information, which are then passed to **darksky** and **airvisual** APIs.
 The data that application receives from APIs is injected into two panels.
 The left panel (top one for mobile devices) provides user with information regarding weather, such as: current temperature, humidity, wind speed, pressure, brief description of a daily weather and seven days forecase, as well as timezone of a location.
 The right panel (bottom one for mobile devices) provides the air pollution index with legend, describing the level of pollution.
 ### Features left to implement